Collagen Induction Therapy

 Truly beautiful skin is soft, supple, and glowing.
 Yet with sun damage, acne, wrinkles, fine lines, freckles, and sun spots, a luminous complexion can be difficult to achieve.
 A large body of research supports the use of an exciting technique to aid in getting great skin: Collagen Induction Therapy.

-Collagen Induction Therapy, also called Dermapen Microneedling, or Microneedling, is a minimally invasive technique that boosts your skin's production of collage and elastin, two of the most important substances in maintaining plump, youthful, glowing skin.
+Collagen Induction Therapy, also called Dermapen Microneedling, or Microneedling, is a minimally invasive technique that boosts your skin's production of collagen and elastin, two of the most important substances in maintaining plump, youthful, glowing skin.

 HOW DOES IT WORK?